Radiation Treatment for Cancer

 - Memory loss.

-- Infertility (not being able to become pregnant or father a child).
+- Infertility (not able to get pregnant or get someone else pregnant).

 - Harm to your lungs or heart.